 This project goes with the king-sized platform bed frame build I completed in April.
 Check it out here:

-Earlier in the week I talked about my inspiration board (previously on Rachel’s Pinterest…but now I have my own!).
+Earlier in the week I talked about my inspiration board.
 By now you should know at least this much about me: I dig beat-up, recycled, rough looking furniture.
 A quick search for “headboards” on Pinterest and I found just the kind of headboard I was looking for.
 Now it’s time to build it!

 First things first: I didn’t re-use a pallet.
 While it may have been easier that way (in that I wouldn’t have had to create my own wear and tear on the wood), I’ve read multiple articles regarding the hazards of re-using chemically treated pallets.
 There’s some debate on the topic, and I’m no expert, but I’d rather not sleep on it (get it?).
 See for yourself.